stonehippo/moshup/README.md

 # moshup
 Simple CLI wrapper for mosh connections.

 `moshup` wraps the Mosh command and inject some arguments that makes it more useful for me.
 This includes setting up a particular session and optionally invoking `tmux`.
+If you do use `tmux`, the wrapper with attempt to connect to a specific instance; if it's not currently running, it will be started.

+## Dependencies

+- [mosh](https://mosh.org/) - the Mosh remote shell.
+Needs to be installed on both local system and host.
+- [tmux](https://github.com/tmux/tmux/wiki) (optional; use `--no_tmux` to disable it) - terminal multiplexer.

 ## Installation